anamanumesc/obsidian-notes/4.Networking/5. network layer/DHCP.md

 its assigned by ISP - Internet service provider

-dynamic dns - it makes an ip behave like a fixed one

 locuieste in "router" - routerul are un server dhcp\

 **ISP-ul** (providerul tău de internet) are și el **un server DHCP**, care dă **routerului tău** adresa IP **publică** (de ex: 82.137.44.5).\